AndreVarandas/wth-is-the-jamstack/slides.md

 <!--
 2 Must use:

-- Git and CDN or static site hosting.
+- Static markup and CDN or static site hosting.

 Optional tools and how they work.
 -->